-Although a licensed attorney will appear in court for you, in Texas cases, the judge will frequently require your presence.
-If you live out of state or if attending the hearing would be a hardship for you, we can ask the court to excuse your presence, but this is not guaranteed.
+An attorney will attend any hearings held in your case; however, in Texas cases, judges often request your presence as well.
+If you live out of state or attending the hearing would otherwise be a hardship for you, we will ask the court to excuse your presence, but we cannot guarantee this request will be granted.

 You will receive a court order of nondisclosure.
 The order will update the court and state records.